microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 #### Open questions for PSV0 and RDAT

+For Min M/N/K gathered for matrix construction, is this sufficient, or is there a whole multiple rule applied to supported shapes that would require gathering more detailed shape information?

 Do we need to capture component conversions with CopyConvertMatrix?

 Should we collect usages inside the required Tier 1 feature set?